davehermann/lambduh/docs-src/Readme.md

 Lamb-duh can do as much, or as little, of the process to get you up and running as you want.

-### Do you want a CLI application to handle heavy lifting?
+### Do you want a CLI utility to handle heavy lifting?

-Lamb-duh has a CLI application that can:
+Lamb-duh has a CLI utility that can:
-+ Take care of the entire initial configuration
++ Take care of the entire AWS configuration
     + Create a Lambda function
     + Attach triggers to an S3 bucket for the function in Lambda
     + Create an IAM role